csv2uppaal/csv2uppaal/README.txt

   * Install Tcl/Tk support
   * Add ruby executable to your PATH
   * Associate .rb and .rbw files with this Ruby installation

+---
+* Installing Ruby using RVM (mainly Linux and Mac)
+---

+If you plan to use csv2uppaal on a ruby installed using RVM note that, to enable Tk support, you should use "enable-pthread" command line option.

+rvm install 1.9.3 --enable-pthread

+or (if you have already installed a ruby using RVM, reinstall it)

+rvm reinstall 1.9.3 --enable-pthread

+---
+* The GUI
+---

 We provide also a graphical GUI interface on top of the command line tool.
 The GUI comes in two versions Tk and RubyCooca.
 More details